osulp/Dev-Standards/ruby.md

  6. Follow with test group.
 These are gems that would only be used in a test environment.
     * This group should be able to be excluded and developmental commands can run.

-### Coveralls and CirvleCI
+### Coveralls and CircleCI

-   1. To integrate with coveralls:
+   1. To integrate with Coveralls:
       -Add the Coveralls gem and the simplecov gem to your gemfile -Bundle install
       -Add the badge to your readme file (Badges can be found in readme.md files in osulp repos)